Home Programme Speakers Publication About Enquiry

 Funding

-This research project and conference are funded by the Marianne and Marcus Wallenberg Foundation (Marianne och Marcus Wallenbergs stiftelse), which supports research of high scientific potential in the social sciences.
+The research project under which this conference was organised is funded by the Marianne and Marcus Wallenberg Foundation (Marianne och Marcus Wallenbergs stiftelse), which supports research of high scientific potential in the social sciences.
 The project has received a grant of SEK 7.8 million.

 Marianne and Marcus Wallenberg Foundation